 What form(s) does this medication come in?

-Each light blue-green, round, film-coated, biconvex, unscored tablet, with a debossed "b" on one side and "555" on the other side, contains 0.15 mg of levonorgestrel and 0.03 mg ethinyl estradiol.
-Nonmedicinal ingredients: anhydrous lactose, FD&C Blue No. 1 aluminum lake, FD&C Yellow No. 10 Aluminum Lake, FD&C Yellow No. 6 Aluminum Lake, glycerol triacetate (triacetin), hypromellose (hydroxypropyl methylcellulose), lactose monohydrate, magnesium stearate, microcrystalline cellulose, and titanium dioxide.
+Each light blue-green, round, film-coated, biconvex, unscored tablet, with a debossed "b" on one side and "555" on the other side, contains 0.15 mg of levonorgestrel and 0.03 mg of ethinyl estradiol.
+Nonmedicinal ingredients: anhydrous lactose, FD&C Blue No. 1 Aluminum Lake, FD&C Yellow No. 10 Aluminum Lake, FD&C Yellow No. 6 Aluminum Lake, glycerol triacetate (triacetin), hypromellose (hydroxypropyl methylcellulose), lactose monohydrate, magnesium stearate, microcrystalline cellulose, and titanium dioxide.

 Low-Dose Estrogen Tablets